hPerezz/pyKeyFinder/README.md

 * The accuracy depends on the quality and characteristics of the audio recording (e.g., mix clarity, instrumentation).
 * Music with ambiguous tonality, frequent key changes within the analyzed segment, or highly chromatic/atonal passages might result in less accurate estimations.
 * The script analyzes the *entire* audio file (or segment loaded) to produce a *single* key estimate.
 It doesn't track key changes within the file.

+Maid with ❤️ in UNIFEI - Federal de Itajubá :)